siddnt/fitsync/Readme.md

    - Email: admin@fitsync.com
    - Password: admin123

-3. Login at http://localhost:3000/auth/login with these credentials
+3. Login at http://localhost:4000/auth/login with these credentials

+### Legacy Data Cleanup
+- Run `npm run migrate:cleanup:legacy` after deploying to remove deprecated course-era fields from existing user documents.
+The script is idempotent but you should back up the `users` collection before executing it in production.

 ## Project Structure
 ```